-New Jersey Individual Mandates ACA Reporting Requirements
+New Jersey ACA Form 1095-B/C Reporting Requirements

 After eliminating federal individual mandates under the Affordable Care Act (ACA) by Congress, the New Jersey Health Insurance Market Preservation Act (“individual mandate”) went into effect on January 1, 2019.

 This requires every New Jersey resident to obtain “Minimum Essential Coverage” for each month of the calendar year, have a valid exemption, or make a